Online Text Diff Checker — Compare Two Texts, Files, or Code Side-by-Side

 Line numbers on each side correspond to the original texts, not the diff view — if left is at line 45 and right is at line 52, 7 lines were added between those points.

-Character-Level Diffs for Precise Changes
+Word-Level Diffs for Precise Changes

 When two lines are almost identical, a line-level diff shows both as changed without revealing what specifically changed: